retched/ZC-USPSRestful/README.md

 ![Coded with PHP](https://img.shields.io/badge/php-purple?style=flat&logo=php&logoColor=white&labelColor=black)  ![License via GPL 3.0](https://img.shields.io/badge/license-GPL-black?style=flat&logoColor=black&label=license&labelColor=black&color=851185) ![Last Commit](https://badgen.net/github/last-commit/retched/ZC-USPSRestful?color=851185&labelColor=white)  ![Latest Release](https://badgen.net/github/release/retched/ZC-USPSRestful/stable?color=851185&labelColor=black&labelColor=white)

-This module provides sellers the ability to offer United States Postal Service (USPS) shipping rates to their customers during checkout.
+This module provides ZenCart sellers the ability to offer United States Postal Service (USPS) shipping rates to their customers during checkout.
 This is done by pulling the rates directly from the USPS RestAPI.

-This module supports versions 1.5.8 onward innately.
-(Support from 1.5.7 and backward is not necessarily guaranteed but is plausible.
+This module supports ZenCart versions 1.5.8 onward innately.
+(Support for 1.5.7 and backward is not necessarily guaranteed but is plausible.
 Read the Installation steps below for more details.)
 This script was primarily written with PHP8 in mind.
 (It might have problems working with PHP7.)

 ## Current Version: 0.2.0